elkayvee/dataflow/README.md

 ![BigQuery schema of the original data](https://github.com/elkayvee/dataflow/blob/master/images/airbnb%20schema.png)

+#### Data-wrangling challenges and solution:

-It also manifests a few problematic data-wrangling challenges:
+Raw data presents a few problematic data-wrangling challenges:
-a) The second column (_name_) is essentially multi-line string with one or more newline (_'\n'_) and CR (_'\r'_) characters and potentially with multiple comma puncutations.
+. a) The second column (_name_) is essentially multi-line string with one or more newline (_'\n'_) and CR (_'\r'_) characters and potentially with multiple comma puncutations.
 A typical csv used a double-quote enclosure to isolate a text field but the _apache_beam.io.ReadFromText_ breaks it into multi-records causing the data to be messed up in the dataflow ingestion step.
 This must be addressed beofre the historical data is ingested through the pipeline
-b) The presence of double-quotes (viz., "Central Park") within the double-quotes that the csv file uses as an enclosure of the multiple commas within the string
+. b) The presence of double-quotes (viz., "Central Park") within the double-quotes that the csv file uses as an enclosure of the multiple commas within the string
-c) The program that generated this raw data file most likely used non-unicode (most likely _'utf-8'_) encoding but the current dataflow uses python 2.7.
+. c) The program that generated this raw data file most likely used non-unicode (most likely _'utf-8'_) encoding but the current dataflow uses python 2.7.
 This gives rise to codec encoding error when processing non-ASCII characters.

 The script [dataflow_file.py](https://github.com/elkayvee/dataflow/blob/master/dataflow_file.py) addresses these precise challenges by reading pandas read_csv function, deleting the potential one or more _'\n'_ and _'\r'_ characters within the dataframe column _name_, replacing the missing numerical values (_NaN_) with _0_ and filling the missing strings fields with blanks.
 It then uses unix utility _sed_ to delete non-ASCII characters from the text _in-place_.
 As a matter of abundant pre-caution, it also changes the delimiter to _'\t'_ when writing the file lest the presence of one or more commas mess up the text within the 'name' field.
 It then saves the new file using 'to_csv' utility with ".txt" extension and stores it on the bucket as a new file.
 It is consistent with the best practice to have the original data be available.
 Hence the choice to write it as a separate file.
 Now the data is ready to be ingested.